DevCycleHQ/js-sdks/examples/openfeature-nodejs/README.md

 # OpenFeature DevCycle Provider Example App

-Example app for using the OpenFeature NodeJS SDK with the DevCycle Provider.
+Example app for using the OpenFeature Node.js SDK with the DevCycle Provider.

 ### Build and Run